madnanshah/stud-crs-reg-studydrive-task/README.md

   - StudentController
   - StudentService

-Regarding course, there is a direct flow, i.e, Controller -> Service -> Repository -> Model.
-So, all of them are created.
+Regarding course, there is complete flow from Controller to DB tabel.
+So, all of them are created, i.e, Controller -> Service -> Repository -> Model.
 While, Registration model is only required with in the Student flow.
 So, Controller and Service is creaded only for student not for Registration Model.

-### Validations, Rules, Helpers, and Constants
+#### Validations, Rules, Helpers, and Constants

 - As there is only one request where user is passing data in request i.e, *students/register*.
 So, there is a StudentValidation to validate the request.
 - RegistrationRule is also maintained that is being used in StudentValidation.